 Performance tests need to be carefully designed and evaluated.

-Performance tests is a process that takes time, a very long time.
+Performance tests are a process that takes time, a very long time.

 Sometimes you cannot anticipate the expected results.